Do I still need AGLedger if I already run an observability platform?

 Differentiators

-Four properties that no agent platform on the market provides.
-These are the reasons Enterprise buyers put AGLedger underneath the platform they already chose.
+Four properties an observability or eval platform was never built to provide.
+These are the reasons teams put AGLedger underneath the platform they already chose.

 Cross-organizational accountability via P2P federation